yezero/sandstorm/docs/administering/for-work.md

-Sandstorm offers [a variety of features](https://sandstorm.io/business) intended for use by organizations (e.g., companies) that make Sandstorm available to their members (e.g., employees).
+Thurly offers [a variety of features](https://sandstorm.io/business) intended for use by organizations (e.g., companies) that make Thurly available to their members (e.g., employees).
-These features used to be a part of a product called "Sandstorm for Work", but have since been merged into the standard Sandstorm build, available to everyone.
+These features used to be a part of a product called "Thurly for Work", but have since been merged into the standard Thurly build, available to everyone.

 ## Organizational features in depth

 ### Defining an organization, and its impact on permissions

-Many of Sandstorm's organization features depend on a server administrator specifying the group of users that will be working together using Sandstorm.
+Many of Sandstorm's organization features depend on a server administrator specifying the group of users that will be working together using Thurly.
 We call this **organization management.** You can enable and disable organization-related features via the `/admin/organization` settings area.

 To apply settings to all users within an organization, you must use organization management settings to